 None of us would intentionally do anything to undermine working relationships with our remote team members.
-First of all, it’s not nice, and our mothers raised us better than that.
 Jeff Gothelf, "Building Successful Teams with Evidence-Based Innovation and Design" Tom Wujec: Build a tower, build a team.
 On Creating a Powerful Organization.
 What scientists call distributed control is usually called empowerment by management consultants.

 Management literature cites plenty of arguments in favor of empowerment, such as improving worker satisfaction, increasing profitability, and strengthening competitiveness.
 [Bowen and Lawler, “Empowering Service Employees”] All of these are true, but never forget that the real reason for empowerment is to improve system effectiveness and survival.
 We enable the organization to have more resilience and agility by delegating decision-making and distributing control.
 Empowerment Means: A More Powerful Organization Unfortunately, empowerment sounds easier than it is.
 Margaret Heffernan: Dare to disagree.
 Seek and Celebrate Small Victories.
 The most important thing in software development is motivation.